-3.2.4 Summary statistics
+3.3.4 Summary statistics

-Table 3.2 provides descriptive statistics for the reports about armed conflicts.
+Table 3.2 provides Disque-Denúncia descriptive statistics.
 There were 3,571 reports registered as 'gunfights between drug gangs' from January 1st, 2004 to December 31st, 2009.
-However, the analysis of the database showed that 444 reports do not describe a gunfight, which led us to exclude them from our analysis.15 In addition, we exclude another 243 reports that we were not able to associate with a specific slum, leading to a final sample of 2,884 reports.16

-The matching of 92% of the reports to slums confirms the idea that slums are the main conflict battlefield.
-However, slums are not a synonym of armed conflicts.
-Table 3.2 shows that about one-third of the slums (289 out of 979) experienced at least one conflict between 2004 and 2009 according to Disque-Denúncia.
+However, the analysis of the database showed that 444 reports do not describe a gunfight, which led us to exclude them from our analysis.
+15 In addition, we exclude another 243 reports that we were not able to associate with a specific slum, leading to a final sample of 2,884 reports.
+16 The matching of 92% of the reports to slums confirms the idea that slums are the main conflict battlefield but does not indicate that slum is a synonym of conflict.
+Table 3.2 shows that about one-third of the slums (289) out of 979) experienced at least one conflict between 2004 and 2009 according to Disque-Denúncia.
 We refer to this group as violent slums.
 We see that the average number of reports in violent slums is 1.7 per year or 10 between 2004 and 2009.
-In our analysis we use the number of days with conflicts in each slum rather than the number of reports in order to deal with the fact that one person can call several times to report the same conflict.
+In our analysis we use the number of days with conflicts in each slum rather than the number of reports in order to deal with the fact that one person can call several times to report the same conflict, leading to striking outliers.
 We therefore use as our main violence variable the number of days in which there was at least one report about a gunfight.
 The mean value of this variable in violent slums is 1.4 per year and the standard deviation is 3.
 The dynamics of these events in the ten most violent slums are exemplified in Figure 3.3.
-This Figure indicates that violence peaks in different years depending on the slum.
+This Figure indicates that violence peaks in different years depending on the slum, which suggests that gunfights are not strategically orchestrated at the city level.

-Violence information is associated with the 736 schools (out of 1,065) that comprise our sample.
+Violence information is associated with the 736 schools (out of 1065) that comprise our sample.
 These schools are the ones who did Prova Brasil in at least two years between 2005 and 2009.
 Table 3.3 indicates the proximity of these schools to slums.
 As already indicated in Figure 3.1, there is no poor supply of schools close to slum areas.
 We see that 47% of schools are within 250 meters from at least one slum, while 73% are within 500 meters.